-Vietnam has one of the strongest economies in Southeast Asia region and offers many advantages for global companies and investors.
+Vietnam has one of the strongest economies in the Southeast Asia region and offers many advantages for global companies and investors.
 Starting a business in Vietnam can be relatively simple, thanks to the recent open policy and fewer barriers for foreign investors to enter Vietnam.

 In accordance with Vietnam Company Law, investors are free to choose their fields of investment, company structures and capital funding methods, as long as all these steps comply with the relevant laws and regulations set out in the country.

 However, we need to emphasize that this can only serve as a brie guide as laws and regulations in Vietnam may change from time to time.
 To avoid regulatory conflicts and misinterpretations, we highly suggest that you talk to our legal consultant at Cekindo for more details.

 Setting up your business in Vietnam can be both exciting and challenging.
 In addition to being prepared, you will first need to know the types of business and business structure in Vietnam.